daiolupo/principlesExample/README.md

 #### How are we going to ensure that users personal information is stored safely and securely?
 - [ ] Users personal information will be stored securely using industry best practices for encryption eg... updating passwords, using anti-virus software and employing proper firewalls.
-- [ ] Users personal information will be protected from unauthorised access, modification and disclosure by carrying out regularly security checks and identifying weakness' and fixing them.
+- [ ] Users personal information will be protected from unauthorised access, use, modification and disclosure by carrying out regularly security checks and identifying weakness' and fixing them.

 #

 [copyright act 1993 principles](https://www.legislation.govt.nz/act/public/1993/0028/latest/DLM297038.html)